List of Major League Soccer stadiums

 The league's soccer-specific stadiums, with the exception of Providence Park in Portland, Oregon, have grass playing surfaces.
 The remaining stadiums with artificial turf surfaces are mostly used by teams sharing their venues with other sports, including American football.
+Pitch sizes range from a width of 70 yd used by New York City FC at Yankee Stadium and the Houston Dynamo at Shell Energy Stadium, to 80 yd used by the LA Galaxy at Dignity Health Sports Park.

 As with the other major North American sports leagues, the majority of MLS stadiums have sold their naming rights to corporations.
-BC Place, Citypark, Soldier Field, and Yankee Stadium are the only current MLS stadiums without a corporate-sponsored name.
-(Citypark is a temporary placeholder name while St. Louis City SC seeks a new stadium naming rights sponsor.)
+BC Place, Soldier Field, and Yankee Stadium are the only current MLS stadiums without a corporate-sponsored name.

-Stadiums
+Current stadiums

 The following is a list of current primary MLS stadiums.

 Future stadiums

 The following is a table of future MLS stadiums that are undergoing construction, have been approved for construction, or are existing venues that are planned to be used by a future team.

-The New England Revolution have reportedly been in negotiations over a potential site in South Boston.
+The New England Revolution have reportedly been in negotiations over a potential site in Everett, Massachusetts.

+Vancouver Whitecaps FC are exploring the possibility of building new stadium at the Pacific National Exhibition Fairgrounds.